dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 3. Deploy the application to the folder you created on the target IIS server.
 MSDeploy (Web Deploy) is the recommended mechanism for deployment, but you may use any of several methods to move the application to the server (for example, Xcopy, Robocopy, or PowerShell).
 Visual Studio users may use the [default Visual Studio web publish script](https://github.com/aspnet/vsweb-publish/blob/master/samples/default-publish.ps1).
 For information on using Web Deploy, see [Publishing to IIS with Web Deploy using Visual Studio](iis-with-msdeploy.md).

 >[!WARNING]
 > .NET Core applications are hosted via a reverse-proxy between IIS and the Kestrel server.
-In order to create the reverse-proxy, the *web.config* file must be present at the content root path (typically the app base path) of the deployed application, which is the website physical path provided to IIS.Sensitive files exist on the app's physical path, including subfolders, such as *my_application.runtimeconfig.json*, *my_application.xml* (XML Documentation comments), and *my_application.deps.json*.
-The *web.config* file is required to create the reverse proxy to Kestrel, which prevents IIS from serving these and other sensitive files. **Therefore, it is important that the web.config file is never accidently renamed or removed from the deployment.**
+In order to create the reverse-proxy, the *web.config* file must be present at the content root path (typically the app base path) of the deployed application, which is the website physical path provided to IIS.
+Sensitive files exist on the app's physical path, including subfolders, such as *my_application.runtimeconfig.json*, *my_application.xml* (XML Documentation comments), and *my_application.deps.json*.
+The *web.config* file is required to create the reverse proxy to Kestrel, which prevents IIS from serving these and other sensitive files. **Therefore, it is important that the *web.config* file is never accidently renamed or removed from the deployment.**

 ## Configure the website in IIS

 1. In **IIS Manager**, create a new website.
-Provide a **Site name** and set the **Physical path** to the application's assets folder that you created.
+Provide a **Site name** and set the **Physical path** to the application's deployment folder that you created.
 Provide the **Binding** configuration and create the website.

 2. Set the application pool to **No Managed Code**.
 ASP.NET Core runs in a separate process and manages the runtime.

 > [!NOTE]
-> If you change the default identity of the application pool from **ApplicationPoolIdentity**, verify the new identity has the required permissions to access the application's assets and database.
+> If you change the default identity of the application pool from **ApplicationPoolIdentity**, verify the new identity has the required permissions to access the application's folder and database.

 Open the **Add Website** window.